Philosophy (PHIL)

 PHIL 3507 Global Justice (3 credits)

 Explores five issues of global justice: war and violence; human rights, development and global institutions; immigration and refugees; gender; and democracy and communication.
-Argues that such problems outstrip the resources of the nation-state and cannot be addressed by political institutions and theories that focus on the state as the primary agency for ensuring justice.
+Argues that such problems outstrip the resources of the nation-state and cannot be addressed by political institutions and theories that focus on the state as the primary agent for ensuring justice.

 Level of Study: Undergraduate